2021 Abilene Christian Wildcats football team

 The 2021 Abilene Christian Wildcats football team represented Abilene Christian University in the 2021 NCAA Division I FCS football season as a member of the Western Athletic Conference.
 The Wildcats were led by fifth-year head coach Adam Dorrel and played their home games at Anthony Field at Wildcat Stadium, Abilene, Texas.
 The Wildcats played their 100th season in 2021.

 The Western Athletic Conference and ASUN Conference announced the formation of the WAC-ASUN Challenge (AQ7) for the 2021 season on February 23, 2021.
 The Challenge included the four fully qualified Division I (FCS) members of the WAC (Abilene Christian, Lamar, Sam Houston, and Stephen F. Austin) and Central Arkansas, Eastern Kentucky, and Jacksonville State of the ASUN Conference.
 The winner of the challenge received an auto-bid to the NCAA Division I FCS football playoffs.

-Previous season

-The Wildcats finished the 2020–21 season with a 1–5 overall record.